Bachelor of Biomedicine (Degree with Honours)

 Planning Saw, Bachelor of Biomedicine (Degree with Honours) Student

 Since arriving in Melbourne four years ago, away from my family, I have been supporting myself financially through part-time work.
 It has been difficult balancing a full-time study load and work, therefore I am truly appreciative of this financial support as it allows me to better focus on my studies.
 I am an Honours student at the Department of General Practice, supervised by Prof Lena and Dr Marijana.
 I will be conducting a global scoping review on the available service navigation models in primary healthcare which improves the wellbeing of Indigenous youths.
-Currently, barriers are preventing the delivery of effective mental health interventions, resulting in mental ill-health for youths, especially Indigenous youths.
-Throughout my undergraduate studies, I was interested in learning about improving access and equity in healthcare.
-I believe that all individuals should have access to affordable, high quality, culturally and linguistically appropriate care.
 I was fortunate to have found an Honours project which aligns with my values as well as a very supportive research group.
 This scholarship will go a long way in supporting my journey of primary care research, and my hopes of contributing to a more accessible and responsive primary care health system.
-Once again, I would like to express my deepest appreciation to the Frances Elizabeth Thomson Trust, the Honours Admissions Team, and the Faculty of MDHS for this scholarship.

 Seoyoung Lee, Bachelor of Biomedicine (Degree with Honours) Student

-I am delighted to write this message expressing my sincerest appreciation for the late Frances Elizabeth Thompson Trust Scholarship.
-Amidst living through the pandemic and the impact it has made on our lives, this scholarship offers me great financial relief and allows me to direct my focus on my study.
+This scholarship offers me great financial relief and allows me to direct my focus on my study.
 Throughout my life as a person of colour, a migrant, and a woman, I was always intrigued by how one's identity often makes a huge difference in their life, particularly health.
 Such interest has led me to my current research on women's health and the socioeconomic factors that influence their cognitive ageing.
 Even in developed countries like Australia, the gap in health outcomes between different gender, ethnic, socioeconomic groups is immense.
 This is a significant concern of the modern world, with the accelerating trend of polarisation in both political and economic scenes across the globe.
 In such a social current, I believe it is our duty to bridge that gap, not only as health researchers but also as responsible citizens.
-Upon receiving this honour, I am reminded how important giving back is in doing so.
 With my heart set to pursue a career in the field of biomedicine, I will always remember the legacy of Frances Elizabeth Thompson: to be generous and caring, as one kind hand can make an immense difference in the life of someone in need.